HdrHistogram/HdrHistogram_py/README.rst

 -----------------------

 The latest features and bug fixes of the original HDR histogram library may not be available in this python port.
-List of notable features/APIs not implemented:
+Examples of notable features/APIs not implemented:

 - concurrency support (AtomicHistogram, ConcurrentHistogram...)
 - DoubleHistogram